-Guatemala: Discover the Wonder
+Guatemala: Discovering the Wonder

 Friday, May 3rd, 2019

-Believe everything you’ve heard and then some – Guatemala will thrill all visitors with its natural diversity, culture, beauty and adventure.
+Believe everything you’ve heard and then some – discovering Guatemala will thrill all visitors with its natural diversity, culture, beauty and adventure.
 Time and again, it captivates travelers of all tastes and interests.
 Discover the wonder of what Guatemala has in store for you…

 No visit is complete without a stopover in Antigua, a 16th-century city that looks like it stepped straight from the pages of a period romance novel.
 Nestled in the shadow of three volcanoes, the cobblestone streets of this UNESCO World Heritage Site are the perfect place to lose yourself in colonial charm, amid ruins and restored pastel-colored buildings, discovering cafes, craft stores, and vibrant nightlife.
 Learn to pick and roast your own coffee at a nearby farm, or get hands-on experience at a jade-crafting workshop in the Casa del Jade museum.